srid/srid/Software/Linux/NixOS/nixos-woke-invasion/nixos-mod.md

 - The Twitter poll concludes with \~60% being _against_ the ban.[^br]

-- Following Srid’s ban, David Arnold, [Timothy DeHerrera](https://twitter.com/sridca/status/1724969147354788000), Taylor Gunnoe [[nixos-mod/accountability|initiates discussion on mod accountability]].
+- Following Srid’s ban, David Arnold, [Timothy DeHerrera](https://twitter.com/sridca/status/1724969147354788000), Taylor Gunnoe [[nixos-mod/accountability|initiates discussion on mod accountability]].[^censor]

   - [Graham Christensen](https://twitter.com/grhmc) of Determinate Systems finds a nicer way to [tell people](https://twitter.com/sridca/status/1724840862289408221) who may feel threatened by the mod actions to fuck off (as it were) and start their own community/project.